Ag Ed & STS Professional Development

 Host organization: Nebraska Department of Education, Career and Technical Education

-Optional graduate credit available: ALEC 896, Sec 603, Class 2341 (3 hours) Instructions on registering.
+Optional graduate credit available: ALEC 896, Sec TBA, Class TBA (3 hours) Instructions on registering.
 Course instructor: Eric Knoll.
 Graduate course requirements: Attend all 32 hours of instruction and complete any in class assignments and readings.

 Location: PREEC-Scottsbluff, NE

-Cost: $125, includes lunch each day of the workshop
+Cost: TBA, includes lunch each day of the workshop

 Host organization: University of Nebraska-Lincoln, ALEC Department

-Optional graduate credit available: ALEC 893, Sec 294, Class 8279 (3 hours) Instructions on registering.
+Optional graduate credit available: ALEC 893, Sec TBA, Class TBA (3 hours) Instructions on registering.
 Course instructor: Troy White.
 Graduate course expectations found HERE.
-All assignments are due Friday, August 1, 2025.
+All assignments are due Monday, August 3, 2026.

 Description: This course will focus on all things safety.
 We will be using the MN CTE Safety curriculum to cover the safe and efficient usage of woods and metal power tools.
 Teachers will leave with the complete safety manual (over 300 pages), teacher keys, and a simple project to help teach these safety skills.